iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

 The `ClaimButton` handles the actual contract call by leveraging the `useClaimDrop` we just created.

-Let's paste this code in the `ClaimButton.tsx` file, under the Components directory:
+Let's paste this code in the `ClaimButton.tsx` file, in the `components` directory:

 ```typescript
 import { useClaimDrop } from "../hooks/useClaimDrop";